 Traditionally, the suggested optimum line length for screen reading is around 50 – 75 characters http://baymard.com/blog/line-length-readability, although a quick Google search will reveal a range of opinions regarding this, with some suggesting that up to 100cpl is permissible and does not significantly impede readability.

-Screen text size is measured in pixels, rather than points, as physical scale is dependent on screen resolution and so impossible to ascertain.
+Screen text size is measured using pixels, rather than points, as physical type scale is dependent on an end user’s display resolution and so is impossible to ascertain.

 Text with a body height of less than 16 pixels can become difficult to read.

 Screen based text that runs in any direction other than horizontal can be difficult to read.